Everything You Need to Know About Romantic Pear Cut Diamonds

 Additionally, It is very important to examine a diamond’s length to width ratio when considering the shape.
 Pear diamonds with a ratio of 1.45 - 1.55 will be in the optimal ratio range.
 These possess the greatest premium in the pear cuts.
 Shorter or longer pear cut diamonds will look either a little fatter or slender and longer.
 This isn’t necessarily a bad thing, but merely a preference.
 In fact, you might save a little money if you prefer a longer pear cut diamond that sports a ratio that isn't considered "optimal."
 The biggest concern is that you, or your special someone, loves the stone.

 Below, please see the ideal table, depth and length to width ratio combinations for pear cuts.
 Although you should shop for a teardrop diamond within the ideal measurements for the table and depth, the length to width ratio is subjective.
 The table and depth measurements maximize the look of the stone and how it reflects light.
 The length to width ratio, however, affects the outline of the diamond.
 If you like a longer stone, go with that.
 If you like shorter, great!
 The most important thing with the length to width ratio is that you like the look of your stone and will love looking at it each and every day.

 Length to width Ratio for Pear Diamonds

 Pear cut diamonds have approximate millimeter sizes that correspond to certain carat weights.
-Please see a chart of the popular pear diamond sizes and their carat weights.
+Please see the chart below of the popular pear diamond sizes and their carat weights for a pear diamond size comparison.
 For all sizes and shapes, please visit our diamond size chart page.